andyfaff/scipy/PEP/1-Optimizer.rst

 These arguments could be cleanly represented in a class structure.
 One base class could implement most of the structures common to a optimizer, and the rest could inherit.

+The ``OptimizeResult`` tries to expose parameters of a class.
+But again, there is no way for a user to change which values are represented in a particular ``OptimizeResult``.
+Introducing a class would allow the user to view or modify any value or method the class exposes.

+Argument and method mixing
+""""""""""""""""""""""""""

+* The minimizer currently performs numerical gradient approximation.
+We believe this concern should be delegated to a ``Function`` class.
+* Why are function arguments (i.e., ``args``) mixed with optimization arguments?
+Why isn't there an argument for keyword arguments?
+What if these arguments change over time?

+``callback`` arguments
+""""""""""""""""""""""

+The ``callback`` argument is not adequate for advanced use.
+It only sends the current estimate ``x``, not the values of ``func``, ``grad`` or ``hess``.
+It also does not send any other information that may be required in previous function evaluations.
+The easiest way for ``callback`` to function for advanced use is to use some class (which is what we are proposing in ``Function``).

 .. note